 Integration starts with good, simple catalogs and dashboards designed according to your different employee groups’ needs.
 While it sounds simple, it is a big company-wide effort that carries enormous benefits.
 On the one hand, infrastructure integration allows you to have connectivity and good communication throughout your digital environment.
 On the other, compiling different types of information in an organized and findable manner will enable you to break down silos, create insights, and leverage your company’s memory.
 That’s a technology win-win.

 Most important in all of this is that it creates a culture where integration promotes collaboration between departments, clear communications in complex processes, and standardization among the company.
 It starts to build the foundation for a company that is becoming smarter, more agile, and more responsive.

 One of the hardest things about implementing new software or technology is adoption.
-While certain decisions might be unavoidable in scenarios of crisis, reinforcement and continuous training will always be the leading recommendation.
-On the journey toward creating the ideal digital workplace, strong leadership supporting the benefits of a new intranet portal, communications service, or platform is crucial for creating a culture around it and finally reach top-to-bottom adoption.
+While certain decisions might be unavoidable in crisis scenarios, reinforcement and continuous training will always be the leading recommendation.
+On the journey toward creating a digital workplace, strong leadership supporting the benefits of a new intranet portal, communications service, or platform is crucial for creating a culture around it and finally reaching top-to-bottom adoption.